Use this SleepFoundation.org link for the most current discount on Viscosoft mattress toppers

 Below, you can check out our best mattress topper picks among models sold today.
 These selections are based on verified owner experiences, as well as our own brand and product research.
 Further down, we’ll take a closer look at how toppers are made, discuss important considerations for first-time topper buyers, and answer a few common questions about these products.

-Our list of best mattress topper picks begins with the Viscosoft Select High Density Topper, which is constructed from memory foam.
+The Viscosoft Select High Density Topper is constructed from memory foam.
 This material conforms closely to equally distribute your weight, support the spine, and alleviate pressure points throughout the body.
 Due to its medium feel, this topper is best suited to people who weigh 230 pounds or less and prefer to sink somewhat deeply into their mattress.

 The topper can be particularly optimal for side sleepers because it offers ample padding for the shoulders and hips.
 By cushioning these areas while supporting the rest of the body, this can improve poor spinal alignment – a common issue for side sleepers.
 Back sleepers weighing up to 230 pounds should also feel comfortable on this topper.
 The foam supports the torso and midsection without sagging, and it cradles the head, neck, and legs.